Stock Market Basics for Beginners

 Investors usually try to buy when prices are down.
 That way, they can benefit from an upcoming upward trend.
 As the value of a company rises, so does the value of its shares.
 If investors sell their shares when prices are up, the difference between the purchasing price and the selling price equals the yield.

-That means that stock investments are lucrative if the bought stocks perform well.
+That means that stock are lucrative if the bought stocks perform well.
 During an economic crisis, it can be hard to find assets that really do perform well.
 Binary options trading can be a profitable alternative in that case, as they´re not dependent on upward trends.
 Find the best tips for trading binary options on Binary.com.

 Risks and Benefits of Investing in Stocks